danboid/genesis_6button/README.md

-# Six button Sega Mega Drive controller PCB
+# Six button Sega Mega Drive controller board

-This is a KiCad project for a six button Sega Mega Drive / Genesis controller board and ATTiny404 micro controller code to implement a replacement for the Sega controller's custom chip.
-It should also work with the ZX Spectrum Next.
+This repository contains a KiCad project for a six button Sega Mega Drive / Genesis controller board as well as ATTiny404 micro controller code to implement a replacement for the 6 button Sega Mega Drive controller's custom chip.
+This board should also work with the ZX Spectrum Next.

 **Note: the `main` HEAD is not necessarily tested!
 Tested revisions of the board+firmware will be tagged**

-See a tested build [here.](https://oshpark.com/shared_projects/aK2wBkfg)
+You can order the original, tested version of this board pre-assembled [here.](https://oshpark.com/shared_projects/aK2wBkfg)

-v1.0 uses a 14-pin dual row header used for the buttons because I was unaware of the brook 20 pin header at the time.
+The original version of this board used a 14-pin dual row header for the buttons because I was unaware of the brook 20 pin header at the time.
 I might add that pinout to future boards.

 ## How do I program the controller?